 You can also set up binlog-based replication between an Aurora MySQL database and an external MySQL database running inside or outside of Amazon Web Services.

 Pay Only for What You Use

-There is no up-front commitment with Amazon Aurora; you simply pay an hourly charge for each instance that you launch.
-And, when you’re finished with an Amazon Aurora DB Instance, you can easily delete it.
-You do not need to over-provision storage as a safety margin, and you only pay for the storage you actually consume.
-To see more details, visit the Amazon Aurora Pricing page.
+There is no upfront commitment with Aurora.
+You pay an hourly charge for each instance that you launch, and when you’re finished with an Amazon Aurora DB instance, you can delete it.
+You do not need to overprovision storage as a safety margin, and you only pay for the storage you actually consume.
+To see more details, visit the Amazon Aurora pricing page.

 Optimize I/O Costs